 Water Test: Drop seeds into a cup of water and stir.
 The ones that float show how seeds can travel by water.

 Hitchhiker Test: Put a stuffed animal on top of each seed, press down, then lift up the animal.
 The seeds that stick show how seeds can travel by sticking to an animal.

-Give kids materials to make their own wind traveler, water traveler, or hitchhiker seeds.
-Have a friend test the seeds to find out how they travel.
+Give kids craft and art materials to make their own wind traveler, water traveler, or hitchhiker seeds.
+When students have finished their seeds, they should have a friend test the seeds to find out how they travel.